liteljaime/junior-infra-task/report.md

 ### Zabbix - https://www.zabbix.com/

 Zabbix is designed to monitor a large number of network parameters and the health of servers, offering many data visualization and reporting features based on the stored data.

-Small organizations with a few servers and large enterprises with multiple servers can use Zabbix to monitor IT infrastructure.
+Both large and small organizations can use Zabbix to monitor IT infrastructure.
+It provides monitoring metrics, among others network utilization, CPU load and disk space consumption.

+It's capable of storing the data in an array of services.
+Visualization features are available as well as very flexible ways of analyzing the data and alerting.

 **PROS**

+* High performance and capability.
+Able to monitor +100.000 devices.
-* Enables you to regularly scan the network for external services or Zabbix agents and take pre-defined actions upon discovery.
+* Enables you to scan the network for external services and take pre-defined actions upon discovery.
+* Strong API integrations which makes it easy to extend.
-* Real-time visualization.
+* Real-time visualization and nice grapahs

 **CONS**
-* Does not integrate easily with Kubernetes
+* Does not integrate easily with Kubernetes.
+* Support sold separetly.
+* It can get difficult to configure.
+* Not detailed documentation.
+Difficult for first-timers.

 ### Others

-Another tools that were taking into account for this report were Grafana, cAdvisor and FluentD but all of them are related to Prometheus in one way or another. cAdvisor, developed by Google, is a tool to analyze mainly individual containers, so it's missing the monitoring capabilities that we need on pods, nodes and other Kubernetes features.
+Another tools that were taking into account for this Self-Hosted list were Grafana, cAdvisor and FluentD.
+All of them are related to Prometheus in one way or another. cAdvisor, developed by Google, is a tool to analyze mainly individual containers, so it's missing the monitoring capabilities that we need on pods, nodes and other Kubernetes features.
 Grafana expands the graphic capabilities of Prometheus and usually is used in conjuntion with it.
-It can read promQL, the quesy language prometheus uses to send data.
+It can read promQL, the quesy language Prometheus uses to send data.
 Systemd can also integrate with Prometheus monitoring.

 ## SaaS